Judas Dolls: a truly awesome tradition in Panama

 Go ahead; you can build your own doll and get in on the fun!

 I can’t wait to start working on my doll this week!
 The symbolism of this tradition is so powerful and meaningful, and this is my fourth year to participate.
-2016 was a great year in many ways, but it was also a tough year.
+2018 was a great year in many ways, but it was also a very tough year.